-rs.js is offline-first by design, meaning data is stored locally first , and synced to and from a remote storage account second.
+rs.js stores data locally first and syncs data with a remote storage account second.
 This makes it a robust sync solution for mobile applications, where slow and spotty network connections are a normal situation.

-It’s also useful, when a backend goes down, as users can just keep using their app and have their data automatically synced whenever the server is back online.
+When a backend goes down, users can just keep using the app and have their data automatically synced as soon as the server is back online.

 A nice side effect of this design is that your app can scale to millions of users with literally zero cost for storage.